docsforadobe/illustrator-scripting-guide/docs/jsobjref/ParagraphAttributes.md

 #### Description

-Desired letter, spacing expressed as a percentage of the default kerning or tracking Range: -100.0 to 500.0.
+Desired letter, spacing expressed as a percentage of the default kerning or tracking.

+Range: -100.0 to 500.0.
 At 0, no space is added between letters.
 At 100.0, an entire space width is added between letters.

 #### Type